chira0001/chira0001/README.md

 ### 👨‍💻 About Me

-Hi there! 👋 I'm **Chirath**, an enthusiastic and self-motivated undergraduate pursuing a **Bachelor of ICT (Honors)** at the **Faculty of Technology, University of Ruhuna (FOT, UOR)**.
+Hi there! 👋 I'm **Chirath**, an enthusiastic and self-motivated undergraduate pursuing a **Bachelor of ICT (Honours)** at the **Faculty of Technology, University of Ruhuna (FOT, UOR)**.
 I'm passionate about technology and love solving real-world problems through creative and efficient coding.

 - 🎓 **Bachelor of ICT (Honours)** – FOT, UOR
 - 💡 Driven by curiosity and a desire to build meaningful digital solutions